Did You Know These Facts About Squirrels?

 But they’re not always eating them right away.
 When winter comes, food in the wild becomes harder to obtain, so squirrels will usually start to bury their nuts in the ground to find later on.

 The incredible thing about this is that the squirrel won’t retrieve every nut, seed or acorn they bury.
-And of those that are lost to the squirrel, there is the potential for trees (such as chestnut, pine, beech, hazel and oak) to grow from the buried squirrel snacks.
+And of those that are misplaced, there is the potential for trees (such as chestnut, pine, beech, hazel and oak) to grow from the buried snacks.

 Dogs Aren’t The Only Ones To Wag Tails